jentkent/Lede-Homework-6/README.md

 # Practice with Pandas for Lede 2025
 Somehow I was able to complete this homework **without using ChatGPT**.
 Thank you Yip for your help!
 Hoping some of this sticks.
 As Soma says...

-> DOn't use AI to tie your shoes
+> Don't use AI to tie your shoes

 ## Animals